kapowlo/qr-code-component/README.md

 I specifically want my CSS to improve to the point where If im given a layout

-I want know exactly what to do and not feel like im brute forcing my way to a solution.
+I want to know exactly what to do and not feel like im brute forcing my way to a solution.

 ### Links